umee-network/docs/docs/validators/mainnet-validator.md

 Turn a current node into a validator on the mainnet.

 This guide contains instructions on how to setup and run an UX validator.

-First, be sure to check out the full node [instructions](installing-UX-node.md) on how to install and configure the `umeed` binary as this guide assumes you already have it installed and configured.
+- First, be sure to check out the full node [instructions](installing-UX-node.md) on how to install and configure the `umeed` binary as this guide assumes you already have it installed and configured.
+- You should also look at the general [Validator Instructions](https://github.com/umee-network/umee/blob/main/docs/VALIDATOR.md).

 There are two (2) crucial processes required for a healthy validator node: